Haynes "Garden Railway Manual" - a mixed review....

 Sounds like it should be called a Garden Railway Wooden Structures Manual rather than a Garden Railway Manual.

-The TV series I remember was Blizzard's Wizard Woodwork I think which was an interesting show but I was killed when Kenny Everit made one of his TV show's characters an accident prone woodwork TV show presenter that had more than a passing resemblance to Richard Blizzard!:rofl:
+The TV series I remember was Blizzard's Wizard Woodwork I think which was an interesting show but I was killed when Kenny Everit made one of his TV show's characters an accident prone woodwork TV show presenter that had more than a passing resemblance to Richard Blizzard!:rolf:

 It still makes me laugh thinking about him (Kenny).
 Was it Reg Truscot the character?
 Must admit I don't remember Mr Blizzard.